I have a course on CoCalc… now what?

 The basic CoCalc projects get a limited memory size and no internet access.
 It is more than likely that you have been upgraded for your course, if you need to see what resources you have, go to the Settings tab of your course.

 Access your course content

-When you are first added to a course you will receive an email indicating the name of the course and inviting you to create a SMC account.
+When you are first added to a course you will receive an email indicating the name of the course and inviting you to create a CoCalc account.
 Make sure to use the same email to that where you received the invitation.
 If you do not so you will not have access to the material and the upgrades available the course students.

 Once you open the project you will be redirected to your course directory.